andresugartechea/introToIM/May27/README.md

 # Intro to IM | 05/27/2021 : working with "Processing"

 ## : Work of art using loops
-For this activity, we needed to make a simple work of art using the loops 'for()' or 'while()'
+For this activity, we needed to make a simple work of art using the loops *'for()'* or *'while()'* on "Processing".
+This was my first time working with these fonctions, so I didn't make a sketch before starting coding.
+At first I felt like my lack of skills wouldn't allow me to create something interesting.
+Nevertheless, I decided to explore, play with the loops, see how they behave, and I try to make it look aesthetic.

 #### Step 1:
 ![](step1.png)